LeonardoWlopes/LeonardoWlopes/README.md

 ![GitHub Activity Graph](https://activity-graph.herokuapp.com/graph?username=leonardoWlopes&theme=rogue&hide_title=true&area=true)

-## Sobre min
+## About

 <p align="center" >
-18 anos, trabalhando com desenvolvimento Web e Mobile a quase dois anos tendo como principal linguagem o Javascript.
+18 years old, working with Web and Mobile development for two years with Javascript as the main language.
-Estou sempre buscando novas oportunidades de adquirir conhecimento seja trabalhando em projetos desafiadores ou em equipe com outros devs.
+I'm always looking for new opportunities to gain knowledge whether working on challenging projects or teaming up with other devs.
-Meu ramo principal é o FrontEnd com React, Next e React Native porém também tenho experencia com BackEnd em Node.
+My main stack is FrontEnd with React, Next and React Native but I also have experience with BackEnd in Node.
 </p>

-## Minhas Habilidades
+## Skills